NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Spellskein (Heroes' Feast).md

     desc: "`pf2:1`  The spellskein folds itself into a crane, frog, lizard, or teapot shape, as it chooses."

   - name: "Serve Tea"
-    desc: "`pf2:2`  A living creature that drinks the tea with an Interact action regains 1d4 Hit Points and is temporarily immune for 10 minutes.\n\nUnconsumed tea disappears at the beginning of tthe spellskein's next turn."
+    desc: "`pf2:2`  A living creature that drinks the tea with an Interact action regains 1d4 healing Hit Points and is temporarily immune for 10 minutes.\n\nUnconsumed tea disappears at the beginning of tthe spellskein's next turn."

 abilities_mid:
   - name: ""
 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Sharp Edge"
-    desc: "`pf2:1` Sharp Edge +7 (agile, finesse)\n__Damage__  1d6 + 1 slashing"
+    desc: "+7 (agile, finesse)\n__Damage__  1d6 + 1 slashing"

   - name: "Lizard Frill"
     desc: "`pf2:1` (arcane,fear,mental) **Requirements** The spellskein is folded into its lizard shape\n* * *\n\n**Effect** The spellskein puffs out its cloth frills and shakes them from side to side to look fierce.
 The first creature hit by its sharp edge Strike before the start of its next turn must succeed on a DC 14 Will check save or become [[Conditions/Frightened|Frightened 1]] ([[Conditions/Frightened|Frightened 2]] on a critical failure)."